Who else can help me?

 SUPPORT WITH LOSING A LOVED ONE ~ BEREAVEMENT

-The death of a loved one can be devastating, bereavement affects people in different ways.
-There's no right or wrong way to feel.
+The death of a loved one can be devastating and bereavement affects people in different ways.
+There's no right or wrong way to feel, and it is very natural to feel sad when someone has died; however, you don't need to keep all your feelings to yourself; talking to others can help.

 Stages of bereavement or grief:

-Experts generally accept there are four stages of bereavement:
+It is generally accepted that there are four stages of bereavement:

 - accepting that your loss is real